 Student Growth and Development

-11. Consistently assess student achievement through formal and informal testing.
+11. Conduct ongoing assessment of student achievement through formal and informal testing.

-12. Assume responsibility for extracurricular activities as assigned and may sponsor outside activities approved by the school.
+12. Assume responsibility for extracurricular activities as assigned.
+Sponsor outside activities approved by the campus principal.

-13. Present a positive role model for students that supports the mission of the school district.
+13. Be a positive role model for students, support mission of school district.

 Classroom Management and Organization

-14. Create a classroom environment conducive to learning and appropriate to the physical, social, and emotional development of students.
+14. Create classroom environment conducive to learning and appropriate for the physical, social, and emotional development of students.

 16. Take all necessary and reasonable precautions to protect students, equipment, materials, and facilities.

-17. Assist in the selection of books, equipment, and other instructional materials.
+17. Assist in selection of books, equipment, and other instructional materials.

-18. Establish and maintain open lines of communication with students and their parents.
+18. Establish and maintain open of communication by conducting conferences with parents, students, principals, and teachers.

-19. Maintain a professional relationship with all colleagues, students, parents, and community members.
+19. Maintain a professional relationship with colleagues, students, parents, and community members.

-20. Use acceptable communication skills to present information accurately and clearly.
+20. Use effective communication skills to present information accurately and clearly.

 Professional Growth and Development

-21. Participate in the district staff development program.
+21. Participate in staff development activities to improve job-related skills.

-25. Compile, maintain, and file all reports, records and other documents required.
+23. Compile, maintain, and file all reports, records, and other documents required.